aneliadafinova/hello-world/README.md

 # hello-world
 first steps in GitHub
-second little step in Github:)
+...and a second little step in Github:)